ziyyadali/DeepPocket/README.md

 ## Data Summary

 ## Data Transformation and Split
-After downloading the .pdb files for $911183$ proteins, a python script gathered each coordinate and saved them in a nested list consisting of three separate lists, corresponding to the $x, y$ and $z$ coordinates.
+After downloading the .pdb files for 911,183 proteins, a python script gathered each coordinate and saved them in a nested list consisting of three separate lists, corresponding to the x, y and z coordinates.
 The list was then written to a pickle (.pkl) file.

 Atomic coordinates in the .pdb files look like:
 ```